 NATURAL GAS PIPELINE FACILITIES

-THIS AGREEMENT TO INTERCONNECT AND OPERATE NATURAL GAS PIPELINE FACILITIES ("Agreement"), is entered into and made effective this ___ day of June, 2000, by and between, TEJAS , a _____________ corporation, ("TEJAS"), and HOUSTON PIPE LINE COMPANY, a Delaware corporation, ("HPL").
+THIS AGREEMENT TO INTERCONNECT AND OPERATE NATURAL GAS PIPELINE FACILITIES ("Agreement"), is entered into and made effective this ___ day of June, 2000, by and between, TEJAS GAS PIPELINE, L.P., a Delaware Limited Partnership, ("TEJAS"), and HOUSTON PIPE LINE COMPANY, a Delaware corporation, ("HPL").
 (Tejas and HPL are sometimes referred to individually as "Party" and collectively as "Parties").

 WITNESSETH:

-WHEREAS, TEJAS owns and operates a 16-inch pipeline and related facilities (the "TEJAS Pipeline") located in Texas; and
+WHEREAS, TEJAS owns and operates a 16-inch pipeline and related facilities (the "TEJAS Pipeline") located in the State of Texas; and

-WHEREAS, HPL owns and operates an intrastate natural gas pipeline and related facilities located in Texas (the "HPL Pipeline"); and
+WHEREAS, HPL owns and operates an intrastate natural gas pipeline and related facilities located in the State of Texas (the "HPL Pipeline"); and

 WHEREAS, TEJAS and HPL desire to install, own, and operate a natural gas meter station located on the TEJAS Pipeline in Rusk County, Texas to deliver natural gas between the TEJAS Pipeline and the HPL Pipeline.